twooldridge/workshop/results.md

 > **Exercise**:
 >
-> How can we use the snpArcher output to generate the same plot, but with samples color-coded by sequence depth?
+> How can we use the snpArcher output to generate the same plot but with samples color-coded by sequence depth?

 # LD Decay

-A key aspect of becoming acquainted with any new popgen system is an understanding of how linkage disequilibrium, or the correlation between SNPs, is a function of physical distance along the chromosome.
+A key aspect of becoming acquainted with any new popgen system is understanding how linkage disequilibrium, or the correlation between SNPs, is a function of physical distance along the chromosome.
 By understanding this, it can inform how we 'prune' SNPs for analyses like PCA and help identify SNP-SNP correlations that are abnormal (and potentially interesting!).

 To get a basic sense of this, we'll use the program `PopLDDecay`.
 Implementation is very simple: